wp-plugins/cart66-cloud/readme.txt

 - and more...

 == Screenshots ==
+1. Cart66 product catalog showing featured products
+2. Cart66 product image gallery with zoom
-1. Products: No matter what type of products you want to sell, we’ve got you covered.
-No extra extensions or add-ons needed.
+3. Products: No matter what type of products you want to sell, we’ve got you covered.
+No extra paid extensions or add-ons needed.
-2. Product details: unlimited variations, attach files, set custom text for receipts and much more...
+4. Product details: unlimited variations, attach files, set custom text for receipts and much more...
-3. Digital products: Upload and attach one or more files to a product.
+5. Digital products: Upload and attach one or more files to a product.
 We'll securely store and deliver your files too!
-4. Live carts: Watch people shop in real-time
+6. Live carts: Watch people shop in real-time
-5. Subscription management: Get a quick look at which memberships and subscriptions are expiring or past due.
+7. Subscription management: Get a quick look at which memberships and subscriptions are expiring or past due.
 Edit orders, resend email receipts and more!
-6. Customer communication: Drip content, send follow up emails, send special coupons after buying specific products all with beautiful HTML emails!
+8. Customer communication: Drip content, send follow up emails, send special coupons after buying specific products all with beautiful HTML emails!
-7. Customer portal: Allow your customers to sign in and see their order history, manage their subscriptions and update their saved credit cards.
+9. Customer portal: Allow your customers to sign in and see their order history, manage their subscriptions and update their saved credit cards.

 == Installation ==